Constraints on dark matter with future MeV gamma-ray telescopes: Instrument Details

 \section{Instrument Details}

 Here, we list the instrument concepts whose constraints we are forecasting, along with the assumptions we are making about each instrument.
 In general, unless otherwise noted, we used log interpolation from the data provided in each paper to form our effective area and energy resolution functions.
-The effective area, energy resolution, and angular resolution as a function of incident photon energy for each instrument is shown in Figure~\ref{fig:specs}.
+The effective area, energy resolution, and angular resolution as a function of incident photon energy for each instrument is shown in Fig.~\ref{fig:specs}.
 For instruments that did not give an explicit dependence of the energy resolution on incident photon energy, we took the largest value within the range that was given.
-Each of these instruments has a field-of-view (FOV) between 1 and $2\pi$ sr.
+Each of these instruments has a field of view between 1 and $2\pi$ sr.